seetaresearch/dragon/docs/api/python/dragon.rst

   `class Tensor <dragon/Tensor.html>`_
   : Tensor abstraction for graph executing.

-  `class TensorSpec <dragon/TensorSpec.html>`_
-  : Spec to describe properties of a tensor.

   `class Workspace <dragon/Workspace.html>`_
   : Sandbox to isolate the resources and computations.